gradle/actions/setup-gradle/README.md

 # Develocity plugin injection

-The `gradle-build-action` provides support for injecting and configuring the Develocity Gradle plugin into any Gradle build, without any modification to the project sources.
+The `setup-gradle` action provides support for injecting and configuring the Develocity Gradle plugin into any Gradle build, without any modification to the project sources.
 This is achieved via an init-script installed into Gradle User Home, which is enabled and parameterized via environment variables.

 The same auto-injection behavior is available for the Common Custom User Data Gradle plugin, which enriches any build scans published with additional useful information.